Brendan Donovan Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

-- The Braves pitching staff ranked second in the big leagues last season with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff was second in the big leagues last season with a collective 9.7 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.